BU-Spark/ml-549-course/project-outline.md

 ## Overview

+Hey.
+I made some updates to the overview here!

 _A brief summary of the project based on initial research and stakeholder meetings.
 To the best of your abilities, explain at a high level the stakeholders’ desired outcome for the project as well as the potential business value or impact this project will have if successfully completed._